-5. Comparative analysis against radar data
+Comparative analysis against radar data

 In this section, the validated data of the HIC rain gauges are compared against radar-derived ground rainfall data.
-Annual and monthly radar-based precipitation totals are derived for the 18 locations of the HIC rain gauges from the daily composite RADQPE radar product (Goudenhoofdt, 2019).
+Annual and monthly radar-based precipitation totals are derived for the 20 locations of the HIC rain gauges from the daily composite RADQPE radar product (Goudenhoofdt, 2019).

 This RADQPE product results from an advanced processing of the 3D radar reflectivity measurements including beam blockage correction, mitigation of non-meteorological echoes, precipitation classification and correction for the vertical profile of reflectivity.
 The rain rates are accumulated over a given duration by taking into account the movement of precipitation.
 The estimates are then adjusted to rain gauge measurements using a single bias correction.
 Estimations from single radars are combined into a composite using a distance-weighted scheme for the cold months and by taking the maximum value for the warm months.
 The composite product considered in the comparisons below integrates data from the radars of Wideumont, Jabbeke and Avesnois.
-The average radar bias is estimated based on the automatic rain gauges operated by RMI, SPW, HIC and VMM.
+The average radar bias is estimated based on the automatic rain gauges operated by RMI, SPW and VMM.

 The annual total of the HIC rain gauges are compared against corresponding radar-derived values in Figure 12.
-The annual radar-based values often overestimate the ground observations.
+The annual radar-based values often overestimate the ground observation.
+This overestimation is however less marked than in the similar analysis provided in the previous validation report (i.e., data 2019).
 In spite of this overestimation, the radar-derived values reproduce quite well the station-wise variability of the observed annual totals at the HIC stations (Figure 12).